Allanx495/Car-Price-Predictor/README.md

 # 🚗 Car Price Predictor
+Objective:
+Helping automobile buyers and sellers make smarter decisions by building a ML model based on essential features, and to bring overall transparency to the market.
+---
 This is a Flask-based web application that predicts the price of a car based on its specifications like max power, engine size, fuel type, brand, year, and number of seats.
 The backend model was trained using historical car data and deployed using `joblib` for real time predictions via a user-friendly web form.

 ---